AlyMar1994/UFoCP/.github/ISSUE_TEMPLATE/crash.md

 ---
-name: Bug
+name: Crash
-about: Help us find and eliminate bugs in Forces of Corruption.
-This is the generic bug template.
-Choose a more specific template if you can narrow the issue down.
+about: Help us eliminate as many crashes as we can within FoC or UFoCP.
-title: "[ITEM] - Description of Issue"
+title: Crash - Description of Crash Spot/Situation
 labels: Bug (FoC)
 assignees: ''